dmpop/microsth/README.md

 # micro.sth

 micro.sth stands for _micro something_ or _micro stash_.
-It is a minimalist tool written in PHP that can be used for maintaining a personal microblog, drafting articles, keeping notes, managing tasks, and more. micro.sth stores content in plain text files.
+It is a minimalist tool written in PHP that can be used to maintain a personal microblog, draft articles, keep notes, manage tasks, and more. micro.sth stores content in plain Markdown-formatted text files.

 ## Features